BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 different from cessation or cancellation of all my means of escape from myself, cancellation of sensuality, cancellation of company, cancellation of all my distractions?!”.
-That’s why death is the ultimate terror for an ordinary person (*putthujana*) who is fundamentally, existentially dependent upon others, upon sensuality, upon distraction.
+That’s why death is the ultimate terror for an ordinary person (<span lang="pi">*putthujana*</span>) who is fundamentally, existentially dependent upon others, upon sensuality, upon distraction.

 Some people use examples of others who jumped into solitude and lost their mind, as proof that solitude is unhealthy.
 Well, that’s just